Reverse-Engineering Model Editing on Language Models: The KSTER Attack

 \textbf{Baseline \& Metrics.} Since reverse-engineering attacks on model editing are under-explored, we establish a gray-box baseline (Appendix \ref{appendix:attack_setup}) based on the divergence of output distributions to compare with our white-box approach for subject inference.
 We evaluate the attack performance using the following metrics: subject recall and projection coefficient for subject inference; Prompt recall and semantic similarity for prompt recovery~\cite{reimers2019sentence}.
 Please refer to Appendix~\ref{appendix:attack_setup} for details.

 \textbf{RQ1: Effectiveness of Subject Inference.} As shown in Table~\ref{tab:attack_recall_proj_full}, our white-box attack maintains high accuracy across all batch sizes, with recall consistently staying between 0.94 and 1.00.
 In contrast, while the gray-box baseline matches our performance when $N=10$, its performance drops notably as $N$ increases, falling to 0.43--0.55 at $N=100$.
 This indicates that while logit changes are sufficient to identify the subject in simple cases, they become entangled and overlapped in larger batches, making it difficult to distinguish specific targets through logits alone.
+For the impact of candidate set size, sequential editing setting on the results, and additional experiments on ROME, please refer to Tables \ref{tab:subject size}, \ref{tab:sequential-editing-results}, \ref{tab:rome_attack_comparison} in Appendix~\ref{additional experiments}.